 Preparing your child

-- Be honest: It is also important to be honest with your child about what a hospitalization entails using developmentally appropriate language in order for the child to understand.
+Honesty will be important to your child.
 Answer your child’s questions openly and honestly, but keep it general and don’t promise anything.
 It’s appropriate to tell your child that you do not know the answer to a question.
-In these situations, you can let your child know that you will check with the treatment team to get them information.
+In these situations, you can let your child know that you will check with their care team to get them information.

-- Read books with your child about going to the hospital.
+- Read stories or watch videos with your child about going to the hospital.

-- Encourage medical play.
-Allow your child to talk about their thoughts and feelings.
+- Allow your child to talk about their thoughts and feelings.

 - Allow your child to help pack.
 Let them choose a few favorite items to bring to the hospital.

-- Encourage your teen to maintain contact with family and friends through visits, texts, phone calls or social media.
+- Encourage your teen to maintain contact with family and friends through visits, text messages and social media.

 - Have your teen pack for the hospital stay.
-Remind your teen to include both special and personal items like pictures of family and friends or music.
+Remind your teen to include both special and personal items.